MobilityData/gbfs-validator/README.md

   -h, --help                       display help for command
 ```

-### Command line npm package (CLI)
+### Npm package
-The gbfs-validator CLI Node.js npm package is now accessible for integration into your projects.
+The gbfs-validator Node.js npm package is now accessible for integration into your projects.
 To learn how to install and utilize it effectively, please refer to the [README](./gbfs-validator/README.md) for comprehensive guidance.

 ## Projects based on this validator